OsmanBytyqi/chlbwu/README.md

 ## change lock screen background wallpaper in ubuntu

-needed to add some documentation:)!!
+needed to add some documentation:)